 BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

-Five new rules aim to reduce the risk of suffocation, entrapment and other preventable accidents associated with nursing pillows, tummy time pillows, baby loungers and more.
+See how five new rules aim to reduce the risk of accidents and what parents need to look out for when using nursing pillows, tummy time pillows, baby loungers and more.

 save article